yiit/ENFi32_10012026/docs/source/Hardware/Hardware.rst

 Added: 2025-02-02

-For interacting with the PCF8574 or MCP23017 GPIO Extenders no Device Task is required, so no I2C Interface configuration is available.
+For interacting with the PCF8574 or MCP23017 GPIO Extenders no Device Task is required, so no I2C Bus configuration is available.

-When multiple I2C Interfaces are configured (ESP32 only), we need some configuration to overcome that situation, to avoid having to connect these I/O extenders on the first I2C Interface.
+When multiple I2C Busses are configured (ESP32 only), we need some configuration to overcome that situation, to avoid having to connect these I/O extenders on the first I2C Bus.

 .. image:: Hardware_PCFMCP_I2CSelector.png

-When using multiple PCF and/or MCP GPIO extenders, they must all be connected to this I2C Interface, and any Device Tasks should also use the same I2C Interface.
+When using multiple PCF and/or MCP GPIO extenders, they must all be connected to this I2C Bus, and any Device Tasks should also use the same I2C Bus.

-NB: If only 1 I2C Interface is configured, this section isn't shown.
+NB: If only 1 I2C Bus is configured, this section isn't shown.

 -------------